Arrow BOOK

 Learn more →

-Pelvic pain can arise from many different structures including joints, nerves, muscles, ligaments, pelvic floor tissues, and pelvic organs.
-Symptoms often overlap, which can make diagnosis challenging without specialist assessment.
-Treating only one area without understanding the main drivers of pain can lead to limited improvement and ongoing disruption to daily life.
+Pelvic pain treatment begins with careful assessment because pelvic pain can arise from several different structures, including joints, nerves, muscles, ligaments, pelvic floor tissues, and pelvic organs.
+Symptoms often overlap, which can make diagnosis difficult without specialist evaluation.

-Your assessment typically includes a detailed consultation focused on identifying the likely pain generators and any contributing factors.
-This may include:
+Your assessment usually includes a detailed consultation focused on identifying the likely source of pain and any contributing factors.

-• A detailed discussion of symptoms, triggers, and the pattern of pain
+• Detailed discussion of symptoms, triggers, and pain pattern

 • Review of medical history and relevant conditions